 Load up the toppings and you are good to go.

 I like to add some finely chopped red onion, diced fresh tomatoes, cilantro/coriander, a squeeze of lime and some freshly chopped Thai chilies to my shredded chicken stuffed lettuce wraps.

-Asian-inspired meals are always a hit with the whole family (simply adjust the level of spice you include to take into account who you are serving it up to).
+Weeknight meals packing a tonne of flavour are always a hit with the whole family (simply adjust the level of spice you include to take into account who you are serving it up to).

 Try some of these favourites:

 - Thai Fusion Ahi Tuna Burgers

 - Self Saucing Honey Ginger and Garlic Pork Meatballs